Skip to content

 - Compare real data model against synthetic data model – using real test data.

-*In the current examples we see on-par (few percentages lower performance of models created using synthetic data) performance of the ML models.
-We experimented with increased synthetic dataset, with minor improvements.
-Augmenting the training data is expected (not tested here) to have more effect when using deep learning algorithms.*
+*In the current examples we see near equivalent performance of the ML models (a few percentage points lower for models created using synthetic data).
+We experimented with increasing the size of the synthetic dataset, with minor improvements.
+Augmenting the training data is expected (not tested here) to have more effects when using deep learning algorithms.*

-Clearly, above flows would be very cumbersome to build and maintain without Kubeflow.
+Clearly, the above workflows would be very cumbersome to build and maintain without Kubeflow.

 The area of synthetic data generation is moving fast with the overall AI field.

-Reports of increasing use of synthetic data for e.g. LLM training is frequent, but the application areas are many more.
+Reports from [IBM](https://www.ibm.com/think/topics/synthetic-data) and others, of the increased usage of synthetic data for e.g. LLM training is frequent but the application areas are much greater.

-We also expect more capable synthesizers and, hopefully, privacy preserving techniques keeping up with these.
+We also expect more capable synthesizers and, hopefully, privacy preserving techniques to keep up with the innovation in this area.

 Our original main motivator was speed up in innovation and experimentation, and overall - speed to market.
 Often a key pain for our teams.